ninjadev64/PlayOn/README.md

 ```

 #### Accessing data
 The below properties should only be read from.
-Use `setGlobalData` and `setPlayerData` to write to these properties as described above.
+Use `updateGlobalData` and `updatePlayerData` to write to these properties as described above.
 ```js
 game.globalData; // { "gameState": "waiting" }
 game.players; // { "ninjadev64": { x: 20, y: 40 } ... }
 ```

+#### Leaving
+Call `game.leave()` to deregister all internal listeners when the Game object is no longer needed.

 #### Example
 See the [example folder](https://github.com/ninjadev64/PlayOn/tree/master/example) for an example ([live demo](https://ninjadev64.github.io/PlayOn/example/)).
 The example uses [p5.js](https://p5js.org/) and [p5play](https://p5play.org/) to create a simple movement demo where the current player is highlighted in red.